 Helping our teams work together without introducing unnecessary constraints is one of the most important features to consider.
 Information exchange should let our teams work together in the comfort of their own environment, meaning that they shouldn’t become dependent on one another.

 Both sides should be able to define what, when, and with whom they want to share the information.
-And they should also have the freedom to make changes without causing problems for the other.
+And they should also have the freedom to make changes without causing problems for others.

 The integration needs to exchange information without getting in our way.
 We don’t want to have to fix problems every time we transfer information.
-Reliability is key to a smooth integration.
 Our system should be able to cope with occasional issues, such as outages on either side.
 It should be robust enough to resume as normal when both sides come online again.

 A reliable system should do what we need without distracting us from other tasks.
 We should be able to set it up and forget about it until we want to make changes.

-As systems evolve and teams expand, making changes along the way becomes inevitable.
+As systems evolve and teams expand, changes become inevitable.
 So the more flexible an integration solution is, the better it can adapt itself to the changes and updates.

 Moreover, teams might need to integrate data with other teams working on different platforms, so a solution that can support a variety of connections seems like the most convenient one in the long run.